 Q&A: The Hunt for TB's "Missing Millions"

-Eliud Wandwalo, Senior Disease Coordinator, TB, the Global Fund 21 March 2019
+21 March 2019 by Eliud Wandwalo, Senior Disease Coordinator, TB, the Global Fund

 Millions of people with TB are missed from the diagnosis and treatment radar, says Dr. Eliud Wandwalo, Senior Disease Coordinator, TB, at the Global Fund.
 It's imperative we find them.

 Every year, around 10 million people fall ill with TB but only around six million are identified.
 The remaining patients are "missing".

 There are many different reasons for this, depending on the context and the country.
 Some patients may have poor access to TB treatment and health service's in general.
 Some countries don't have TB services available in all facilities (— at a district level and above, they may have access, perhaps, but not at primary care level).
 There may be a shortage of health workers in some cases; or existing health workers may not have the appropriate skills and training to be able to diagnose TB.

 Why is it important that these patients are found?

 Because they will continue to infect others and we will not be able to control the disease and ultimately end TB.
 If someone has TB but is not diagnosed for a year, they can infect between 15 and 20 people.
 So, it's critical that they are found as this is one of the surest ways to cut the chain of transmission in the community.

 How is The Global Fund helping to find unidentified patients?

 The Global Fund (a partnership between governments, civil society, the private sector and people affected by the disease) is responsible for 65% of all the international funding for critical interventions and programmes dealing with all forms of TB, including drug-resistant TB.